ChefAustin/ChefAustin.github.io/_posts/2018-01-26-caffeinate-greater-than-caffeine.md

 ---

 To put it quite simply: anymore, there is no need to be installing an all-to-common tool called [Caffeine](http://lightheadsw.com/caffeine).
-Apple has taken the liberty of saving us the legwork, and went ahead and included this handy little binary in macOS.
+Apple has taken the liberty of saving us the legwork, and went ahead and included a handy little binary in macOS.
 As far as the man page is concerned, `caffeinate` allows one to...

 > prevent the system from sleeping on behalf of a utility